Aryalexa/42-b2bRoot/6-Bonus.md

 > We can't choose NGINX or Apache2.
 What are NGINX and Apache2?
 >
 > open-source web servers.
+> - Both with Lightpd are all web servers commonly used to serve web content and handle HTTPP requests.
-> - Apache has been a dominant player in the web server space for a long time and is well-suited for a wide range of scenarios.
+> - **Apache** has been a dominant player in the web server space for a long time and is well-suited for a wide range of scenarios.
 > - Apache supports a variety of features, including the ability to serve static and dynamic content, handle virtual hosts, and provide support for various modules and extensions
-> - Nginx is a high-performance, open-source web server and reverse proxy server.
+> - **Nginx** is a high-performance, open-source web server and reverse proxy server.
 > - Nginx is designed to be lightweight, scalable, and efficient, making it particularly suitable for serving static content and handling a large number of concurrent connections.
 >